On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Introduction

+A clearer view of question was given by making use of dust-corrected optical colours, by considering simultaneously the optical and near-IR emission of Type-2 AGN host galaxies, e.g., within the rest-frame U-V vs. V-J colour-colour (hereafter, UVJ) diagram introduced by \citet{Williams2009}, in which (dusty) SF and Q populations are clearly separated, or by using other estimates of the dust attenuation \citep[e.g.][]{Bongiorno2012}.
+For instance, by taking advantage of the UVJ diagram, \citet{Cardamone2010} and \citet{Mullaney2012} could properly assess the incidence of Type-2 X-ray AGNs within Q and SF galaxies.
+None of those studies could, however, highlight any particular trend regarding the interplay between nuclear and star formation activities, as both Q and SF galaxies were found to host Type-2 X-ray AGNs.
+Moreover, even dust-corrected, optical colours trace fairly old star formation and are therefore not well suited to investigating the variation of the star formation rate in galaxies \citep[e.g.,][]{Martin2007}.

+Considering the near-UV emission of galaxies, \citet{Schawinski2014} investigated the distribution of the rest-frame (dust-corrected-) NUV--u--r colours of Type-2 AGN host galaxies, which allowed them to properly show that Type-2 AGNs are hosted by all kinds of galaxies, star-forming, quiescent and transitioning galaxies.
+However, while such dust-corrected NUV--optical colour-colour diagrams allow, in principle, a proper definition of the so-called green-valley that it is not the result of the confusion between star-forming galaxies and quiescent galaxies but really the region of the colour space frequented by galaxies with intermediate specific star formation rate (sSFR), the diagnostics requires that dust is correctly corrected for, which is notoriously not straightforward without near-IR information, at least, as different extinction laws may apply to identical $E(B-V)$ values \citep[e.g.,][]{Prevot1984, Cardelli1989, Calzetti2000, Arnouts2013}.

+In that respect, the rest-frame NUV--r vs. r--K colour-colour (hereafter, NUVrK) diagram which was introduced by \citet{Arnouts2013} is a powerful alternative to the UVJ diagram, as it simultaneously traces recent star formation (thanks to rest-frame near-UV) and dust attenuation (thanks to rest-frame r--K).
+This allows the clear identification and a proper definition of the so-called green valley between SF and Q galaxies: in the NUVrK diagram, the green-valley width is $\Delta\NUVr \sim 1$ mag while being unambiguously frequented by galaxies with intermediate sSFR \citep[][]{Arnouts2013,Moutard2016a,Siudek2018}.
+The NUVrK diagram is therefore of utmost interest to study galaxies that are in the process of quenching \citep{Moutard2016b}.

-In the present paper, we intended to verify whether AGN feedback could explain the quenching of $\Mstar$ galaxies, in particular from radio-loud AGNs.
-Thanks to the clear identification of $\Mstar$ quenching galaxies enabled by the rest-frame NUV--r vs. r--K diagram, we analysed the physical properties of optically-obscured AGN host galaxies (the physical parameter estimation of which is not expected to be affected by the AGN emission).
+In the present paper, we intended to verify whether the quenching of $\Mstar$ galaxies can be related to the presence of AGNs and, notably, to radio-loud AGN feedback.
+Taking advantage of the rest-frame NUVrK diagram to identify $\Mstar$ galaxies along the entire quenching channel they follow through the green valley, from the star formation main sequence to the quiescent sequence, we investigate the physical properties of (optically-obscured) AGN host galaxies (the physical parameter estimation of which is not expected to be affected by the AGN emission).

+The paper is organised as follows.
+In Section~\ref{sect_NUVrK_MsCh}, we present the NUVrK diagram and the associated identification of the quenching channel followed by $\Mstar$ galaxies.
+In Section~\ref{sect_data}, we present our parent and AGN-host galaxy samples.
+We then present our results in Section~\ref{sect_results}, describing the distribution of radio-loud and X-ray AGN host galaxies along the $\Mstar$ quenching channel.
+We finally discuss the implications of our results for the slow quenching of $\Mstar$ galaxies in Section~\ref{sect_discussion}.